 Georgia Gwinnett College does not tolerate sexual misconduct or abuse, such as sexual assault, rape, or any other forms of nonconsensual sexual activity.
 Sexual misconduct in any form violates the Student Code of Conduct and college policies and may violate federal and state laws.
 Violations of this policy are subject to disciplinary sanctions through the offices of Equal Opportunity and Title IX Compliance, and/or Human Resources for employees as outlined in applicable college policies.
-Please visit to review procedures, policies and protocols for reporting and addressing allegations of student, employee, or visitor sexual misconduct.
+Proceedings for sexual misconduct are conducted by officials who receive annual training on VAWA offenses, how to conduct an investigation, and how to conduct a hearing that protects the safety of complainants and promotes accountability.